wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

     # stop the Proxy
     docker stop <CONTAINER ID>
     ```
+    {% include important.html content="Don't stop the Minikube instance.
+You need it running to remove the rest of the configurations." %}
 1. Delete the proxy image.
     ```
     docker rmi wavefronthq/proxy:latest
     ```
-    If you are asked to force remove the image, append `--force` to the end of the above command.
+    If you are prompted to remove the image forcefully, append `--force` to the end of the above command.

-1. Delete the fluentd configmap.
+1. Delete the Fluentd config map.

     ```
     kubectl delete configmap    fluentdconfigmap  -n   kube-system
     ```

-1. Delete the Kubernetes service that was created using the `Fluentd.yaml` file.
+1. Delete the Kubernetes service created using the `Fluentd.yaml` file.
     ```
     kubectl delete -f Fluentd.yaml
     ```

-1. Delete the Kubernetes service that was crated using the `pod_dev.yaml` file.
+1. Delete the Kubernetes service created using the `pod_dev.yaml` file.
     ```
     kubectl delete -f pod_dev.yaml
     ```

-1. Delete the Kubernetes service that was crated using the `pod_staging.yaml` file.
+1. Delete the Kubernetes service created using the `pod_staging.yaml` file.
     ```
     kubectl delete -f pod_staging.yaml
     ```